divya-r-kamat/DeepVision/MNIST_RandomNumber_Addition/Readme.md

-### Problem Statement:

-Write a neural network that can take 2 inputs:
+A neural network that can take 2 inputs:
 * an image from MNIST dataset and
 * a random number between 0 and 9